6 Healthy Halloween Tricks for Treats

-I love fall.
-The beauty of the changing leaves, the comfortable weather and the anticipation of the holiday season.
-My kids start early trying to decide on the perfect Halloween costume, and we look forward to the family outings to pick the perfect pumpkin to decorate.
 What I dislike is this is also the time of year where the candy bowl begins to overflow.
 From now until Easter each month seems to bring a new event to add to the sweet treats.
 Although many people are now offering non-food ‘treats’ to the little goblins, most kids come back from a night of trick-or-treat with enough candy to last them the entire year.
-How do you balance celebrating the holiday while not overdoing it?

-3. It is tempting to get out the door while it is light but make sure you eat a good meal before heading down the street so your little monster is really just dressed as one and not behaving like one!
-This may also help cut down on sneaking treats while the collecting is still in progress.
+Not only will this keep your little monster who is really just dressed as one from not behaving like one, but it may also help cut down on sneaking treats along the way.
 Agree ahead of time on how many pieces of candy they can choose from their loot once they get home.

-4. I like to have my kids choose their favorite candies and donate the rest.
 Our local dentist will take trade in candy for money or small prizes and send it to soldiers.
-Another idea is to use it for crafts – it is tougher to eat the candy once it is glued to a posterboard.
+Another idea is to use it for crafts – it is tougher to eat the candy once it is glued to a poster board.
 Take advantage of the learning opportunity to have kids count and sort into colors, shapes and sizes.
 Use the fun fall colors to make a Thanksgiving masterpiece, and save the rest to use as decorations on your winter gingerbread house.